Joan Little: Aftermath

 Little's murder trial focused national attention on the issues of a woman's right to defend herself from rape, the validity of capital punishment in North Carolina, racial and sexual inequality in the criminal justice system, and the rights of prisoners in general.
 It also inspired women's rights movements abroad, including Joan-søstrene (The Joan sisters) in Denmark.

 "Free Joan Little," was a slogan that activists used in order to raise awareness of her situation and try to get her released.
 It was said that without the funding and activists' support, Joan Little would possibly be serving a death sentence.

 Jerry Paul, Joan Little's chief attorney, was sentenced to fourteen days in jail for choice of words and wants against Judge Hamilton H. Hobgood.

 The trial became a globally known case, with observers split between those who believed her to be guilty and those who did not.
 Those standing behind her saw a woman that was a victim of racism, sexism, and was vulnerable because she was the only female prisoner at the Beaufort jail during that time.
 Those who thought of her as being guilty saw her as luring Alligood into her cell with ideas of sex and killing him in order to escape the prison.

 The case was well known during the late 70's, because it had shown signs of what the black movement as well as other movements wanted to stand behind.
 These organizations came together to support Little because of the connections there were between racism, sexism, rape against women of color, women's rights, and, particularly, the double bind that African American women have to deal with within the prison industrial complex.

-Little authored a poem entitled "I Am Somebody", which was incorporated into a mural in San Diego's Chicano Park by the female muralists of Sacramento's Royal Chicano Air Force.
+Little authored a poem entitled "I Am Somebody", which was incorporated into a mural in San Diego's Chicano Park.

 The a cappella musical group Sweet Honey in the Rock included a song titled "Joanne Little" on their 1976 self-titled album.

 Little is one of the subjects of Jayne Cortez's poem "Rape", along with Inez García.

 Later life

+In 1981, Little was shot in New York, but later recovered from her injuries.
+A month before the shooting, she had found the message, "Death to Joan" scrawled on a mirror in her Brooklyn apartment.
+After this incident, she moved to a different apartment.

 In 1989, Little was arrested in New Jersey on charges including driving a stolen car.
 She telephoned William Kunstler, who had assisted her in the past, for help.
 She had returned to New York a free woman, but now the 34-year-old woman, accompanied by a male, was pulled over for driving a car with missing front license plate and stolen back license plate, as well as additional charges.
 She remained the night at the Hudson County jail.

-Since this last arrest in 1989, Joan Little has disappeared from public view.
+Since the 1989 arrest, Little has disappeared from public view.